 Being mindful of code quality is a desirable trait of every developer.
 At Infinum, code quality matters.
 With that in mind, we have come up with a few general rules that every Android developer should follow.

-Lint is a static code checker and is used to indicate suspicious and potentially harmful lines of code that do not follow certain style guidelines.
+Lint is a static code checker used to indicate suspicious and potentially harmful lines of code that do not follow certain style guidelines.

 Lint should always be enabled on release builds.
 In other words, every build that is given into the hands of our internal QA team or the client must be run through lint and other static code checkers on CI.

 For example, you might be working on an older project with an outdated codebase.
 In that case, if static code checkers haven't already been set up, it's expected of you to set them up and create a baseline if necessary.
 The entire new codebase that's written in the project should pass static code checkers.

 Every build that's sent to the QA team or clients must be obfuscated with Proguard.
 In other words, only the release builds which have Proguard enabled in the